Ayushi-ERR/AI-Prompt-Library-for-Product-Development-Workflow/README.md

 - `prompts/` – Final versions of the prompts designed for workflow tasks
 - `iterations/` – Earlier versions of prompts showing iterative improvement

+## Expected Business Impact

+This prompt library demonstrates how AI prompting can support product teams by:

+- Reducing manual effort in analysing customer feedback
+- Accelerating feature ideation and prioritisation
+- Improving documentation consistency across product workflows
+- Supporting clearer communication with stakeholders

+The prompts are designed to be adaptable across industries by allowing contextual inputs such as the organisation’s product type or industry sector.